jostrm/azure-enterprise-scale-ml/01-install_quickstart.md

 # 4) Configure ESML settings, to target YOUR Azure resources
 1) You should copy all subfolders in `copy_my_subfolders_to_my_grandparent` to your root, next to the subclass `azure-enterprise-scale-ml`.
     - `Example:`: See here, for how these folders are use together with EMSL:  https://github.com/jostrm/azure-enterprise-scale-ml-usage
+    - `adf`: Here is the Azur Data factory templates for `Scoring&Writeback`
     - `mlops`: This is a template, a working `MLOps pipeline, using the ESML SDK, that can deploy a model `across environments where DEV, TEST, PROD` can be in different workspaces/different Azure subscriptions.
-    - `settings`: This is a template settings folder, for `dev,test,prod`.
+    - `settings`: This is a template settings folder, for `dev,test,prod` to override
     - `demo_notebooks`: Notebooks redy to run - perfect for quick R&D mode.
 - 2) Create your new branch for `Project` and `Model`
     -  **Branch-name:** We recommend to include `organization/bu, project, and model`.